Is wearing earrings a sin?

 The sins are only borrowed from those who are eternally doomed as they will have them back one day.
 Such are the prodigal sons that never return home.
 Such were the vast majority of the adult Israelites when leaving Egypt.
 Similarly they use or approve physical earrings for adorning the outward appearance but such jewels are "returned" upon death.

 They're plundered for good from those who live a life according to God's word.
-They're taken away from them but they will never be having them back for all the sins are forgiven and they no longer burden.
+They're taken away from them but they will never be have them back for all the sins are forgiven and they no longer cause a burden.

 Aaron the priest collected the earrings and thus the Golden Calf was soon formed.
 Similarly, if one piles up sin on top of sin, eventually a foreign god - an idol - is formed in place of the living God.
 The faith is lost and love into the world in place.
 Moses broke the tables of law and the golden calf.
 Jesus Christ fulfilled the law, crushed the head of the serpent - so that the gospel may be preached; the golden calf is broken in pieces and is drank with water, that is, the living water, which is the gospel from a person with the Holy Spirit.
 This water cleanses the soul!
 This gospel breaks the ungodly life, the calf, and lets all the sins be forgiven - making the person walk in the light, makes the person a child of the living God.

-Posted January the 8th, 2018. biblenanalyses.com texts are all public domain free for all to copy and utilize.
+Posted January the 8th, 2018; updated August the 15th. biblenanalyses.com texts are all public domain free for all to copy and utilize.